shashikg/WhisperS2T/README.md

 WhisperS2T is an optimized lightning-fast speech-to-text pipeline tailored for the whisper model!
 It's designed to be exceptionally fast, boasting a 1.5X speed improvement over WhisperX and a 2X speed boost compared to HuggingFace Pipeline with FlashAttention 2 (Insanely Fast Whisper).
 Moreover, it includes several heuristics to enhance transcription accuracy.

-[**Whisper**](https://github.com/openai/whisper) is a general-purpose speech recognition model developed by OpenAI.
+[**Whisper**](https://github.com/openai/whisper) is a general-purpose speech recognition model developed by OpenAI and not me.
 It is trained on a large dataset of diverse audio and is also a multitasking model that can perform multilingual speech recognition, speech translation, and language identification.

 ## News